Accountability is the cornerstone of effective strategic planning implementation

-Plans work when they engage your staff and create a framework that guides your team along the road to the brighter future you envision.
+Plans work when they engage your staff and create a framework that guides your team to the brighter future you envision.

 A plan doesn’t have to be complex, but having a strategic focus for upcoming years can be a roadmap for your staff to improve outcomes for your customers and your teams.